connext/IRCs/2-onchain-interactions.md

 # IRC-2 Onchain Interactions

-NOTE: Debatably should not be included in an IRC, this service implementation should live within the `@statechannels` repository.
-The main concern is other services need to be able to also access the data stored here, primarily the data around onchain transactions

 ## Overview

 Throughout the lifecycle of a channel there two major types of onchain interactions required: